 Kwantlen currently offers the first two years of mathematics and science courses towards a Bachelor of Science degree in Biology, Chemistry, Mathematics or Physics.
-Students wishing to complete their Bachelor of Science degree can readily transfer to UBC, SFU, UVic, UNBC, or any other university college in British Columbia that offers a Bachelor of Science.
+Students wishing to complete their Bachelor of Science degree can readily transfer to UBC, SFU, UVic, UNBC, or any other post-secondary institution in British Columbia that offers a Bachelor of Science.